rstgroup/json-api-php/README.md

 ```

 ## Url Templates
-Url temlates can be used to to formulate URLs for resources according to their type.
+Url templates can be used to to formulate URLs for resources according to their type.
 You can add Your Url template like this:

 ```php
 $authorTemplate = new Template('posts.author', '/authors/{posts.author.id}', 'authors');